jellyfin/jellyfin.org/docs/general/testing/upgrades.md

    ```

 4. Run `sudo apt-get update`.
 5. Run `sudo apt-get install --reinstall jellyfin jellyfin-server jellyfin-web`.
 This will forcibly reinstall the new Stable version over top of the Unstable version.
-Jellyfin should automatically start; if not, use the service manager e.g. `sudo service jellyfin start` or `sudo systemctl start jellyfin`.
+Jellyfin should automatically start; if not, start Jellyfin using the service manager (`sudo service jellyfin start` or similar).

 ### Docker (Unstable to Old Stable)